openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 An option of gosmee is to save the replay to a directory with `--saveDir /tmp/save`.
-If go to that directory a shell script will be created to replay the request that was sent directly to the controller without having to go via another push.
+If go to that directory a shell script will be created to replay the request that was sent directly to the controller without having to go through another push.

 Use [snazy](https://github.com/chmouel/snazy) to watch the logs, it support pac